 In our experiment, visually identical circles replace the shells in the magicians' game.
-The distinction between the shell containing the pea vs those not containing the pea is replaced by a unique label given to each target.
+The distinction between the shell containing the pea vs. those not containing the pea is replaced by a unique label given to each target.
 Then, the individuality of the different targets is maintained by the correspondence updates as discussed in the section on 'Identity maintenance without indexes'.
-The resulting motion dynamics are demonstrated in Figure 4.1 and a dynamic stimulus will be uploaded to a publicly accessible URL after the review.
+The resulting motion dynamics are demonstrated in Figure 8.